Abortion: the myths

 Fact 4: Fertility is not always within the control of women

-- contraception is not always 100% available and foolproof
+- contraception is always 100% available and foolproof

-- women are not always in a position to consent to sex.
+- women are always in a position to consent to sex.

 Furthermore, sex is not always voluntary.
 Many women seeking abortion have not been in a position where they could freely agree to sex.
 This may apply to women who are in or outside of a relationship.

 - Pregnancy as a result of sexual assault (on this website)